-Apple also brought over for apps from iOS to MacOS.
-They brought over news, stocks, home and voice memos.
+Apple also brought over apps from iOS to macOS.
+They brought over news, stocks, home, and voice memos.
 Particularly interesting is the way that Apple ported these apps directly over from iOS.

-Below I have discussed about this porting memos in a bit more detailed manner.
+Below I have discussed these porting memos in a bit more detailed manner.

 Better Privacy on the Internet

 Additionally, Apple added some really cool security features to Safari on macOS.
 Essentially, the security features work to eliminate the digital fingerprint that certain data companies use to track you.

 Essentially they look at some identifying information, including proficiency of installed plug-ins you have installed and other pieces of information to figure out who you are in a sea of people.
 Thus track you even if they don’t have any better information than just that.

 So, essentially Safari is exposing the minimum amount of data required to make a website work, but of course not too much that they can actually do a good job of tracking.
 This is great for people who care about security, which of course should be everyone.